kr-colab/disperseNN/README.md

 - `mutate`: add mutations to the tree sequence until the specified number of SNPs are obtained
 - `tree_list`: list of paths to the tree sequences
 - `target_list`: list of paths to the targets; the order should correspond to the tree list
 - `width_list`: list of map widths; the order should correspond to the tree list.
-Alternatively, a fixed map width can be provided with `map_width`
+(Alternatively, a fixed map width can be provided with `map_width`.)
 - `sampling_width`: value in range (0,1), in proportion to the map width
 - `batch_size`: for the data generator
 - `threads`: number of threads